Jad-Selman/ephys-deepinterpolation/README.md

 ## Repository Organization

-The repository is organized in 3 main folders: Src (source), scripts and notebooks.
+The repository is organized in 3 main folders: `src` (source), `scripts` and `notebooks`.

-- src: is the folder containing the source code "deepinterpolation_recording.py" and "spikeinterface_generator.py", both of which contains the main classes and functions that are the essential backbone for rebuilding input data recordings -essential for the generation of a trained model that reconstructs the input data according to a desired shape -, and for the application of adjusted deepinterpolation code to be applied on the input data.
+- `src`: is the folder containing the source code "deepinterpolation_recording.py" and "spikeinterface_generator.py", both of which contains the main classes and functions that are the essential backbone for rebuilding input data recordings -essential for the generation of a trained model that reconstructs the input data according to a desired shape -, and for the application of adjusted deepinterpolation code to be applied on the input data.
 These classes and functions are called into the used scripts and notebooks.

-- scripts: contaning python scripts (each discribed with an internal readme note).
+- `scripts`: contaning python scripts (each discribed with an internal readme note).

-- notebooks: containing jupyter notebooks that in addition to other outcomes, produce the same output as the scripts in "scripts" folder, but more commented and in step-by-step fashion.
+- `notebooks`: containing jupyter notebooks that in addition to other outcomes, produce the same output as the scripts in "scripts" folder, but more commented and in step-by-step fashion.

 Note: it is important to keep in mind that the both the scripts and notebooks assume that the input data, as well as the generated models and output are added into a folder named "data", that is present within the same directory containing both "scripts" and "notebooks" folders.
 It is important for the user to create such folder that should be named "data".

-## installation
+## Installation

 As this project relies on both deepinterpolation and spikeinterface, their dependencies must be installed.